d-ert/PAH_Bioinformatics_Analysis/README.md

 # Replication of Pulmonary Arterial Hypertension (PAH) Gene Expression Analysis

 This repository contains an R script for a comprehensive bioinformatics analysis of Pulmonary Arterial Hypertension (PAH) using publicly available gene expression data from the Gene Expression Omnibus (GEO).
-The script replicates a study by Deniz Ertuğrul, aiming to identify key genes, pathways, and potential therapeutic compounds related to PAH.
+The script replicates the study **Bioinformatics analysis of the GEO database for the identification of novel biomarkers and potential targeted drugs for pulmonary hypertension** by Lu et al. (2024) (https://doi.org/10.36922/gpd025080018)

 The analysis integrates two GEO datasets (GSE117261 and GSE113439), corrects for batch effects, and performs several downstream analyses including differential gene expression, weighted gene co-expression network analysis (WGCNA), immune cell infiltration, and candidate drug screening.
+Also, a second script performs scRNA seq analysis using the hub genes discovered from the functional analyses and the 3 PAH samples from the dataset GSE169471.

 ## Workflow Overview